Christmas countdown 2023: Less than 100 days to go

 With less than 100 days to go until Christmas, thoughts slowly start to turn to preparing for the big day.

-As households across the country continue to battle higher costs, financial expert Makala Green has warned “forewarned is forearmed” when it comes to getting ready for December 25th.
+As households across the country continue to battle higher costs, financial expert Makala Green has warned that “forewarned is forearmed” when it comes to getting ready for December 25th.

 Following a year of price hikes – from energy to food – many household budgets and savings are feeling the squeeze.